anisiabarros/anisiabarros/README.md

 I'm a passionate developer currently studying Python and exploring the world of backend development.
 I have a solid understanding of HTML5, CSS, and JavaScript.

 🌱 I’m currently learning:
-- Python to strengthen my backend development skills.
+- Python to strengthen my data science skills.

 💬 Ask me about:
 - HTML5, CSS, JavaScript, and Python.